Martkopi Monastery: History

 The foundation of the Martkopi Monastery is associated in medieval Georgian tradition—elaborated in the hymns by the 13th-century cleric Arsen Bulmaisimisdze—with the monk Anton who is said to have arrived in Georgia from Edessa in Upper Mesopotamia around 545.
 The toponym Martkopi is derived from the Georgian epithet of St. Anton, Martodmqopeli (literally, "one who lives in solitude"), "a hermit", while naming the church after the Deity is a reference to the acheiropoietic icon of the Redeemer, reportedly brought by Anton from Edessa.

 In 1265, the Martkopi Monastery became the seat of the bishop of Rustavi after that city was destroyed in an invasion by Berke, ruler of the Mongol Golden Horde.
 The monastery was looted during the Georgian campaigns of the Turco-Mongol emir Timur in 1395.
 In the late 17th century, it was substantially renovated.
-The monastery was fortified—"like a fortress" as reported by the 18th-century Georgian scholar Prince Vakhushti.
+The monastery was fortified—"like a fortress" as reported by the 18th-century Georgian scholar Prince Vakhushti of Kartli.
 Its wall had a total length of 1,400 m and was equipped with firing ports.

 The monastery enjoyed favor of the kings of the eastern Georgian kingdom of Kakheti, to whose country Martkopi belonged after the dissolution of the Kingdom of Georgia in the late 15th century.
-In one episode, after the Persian-Georgian forces defeated the Ottoman troops in 1735, the monastery hosted the visit of Nader Shah, accompanied by his Georgian allies, Princes Teimuraz and Erekle; Nader donated some money and presents to the Christian monastery.
+In one episode, after the Persian-Georgian forces defeated the Ottoman troops in 1735, the monastery hosted the visit of Nader Shah, accompanied by his Georgian allies, Princes Teimuraz II and Erekle; Nader donated some money and presents to the Christian monastery.